Accountability

 Short-term

-– Interrogate our current commitment and track record of representation within our programme in relation to the make-up of the geographic location we live and work in, and make changes where required
+• Interrogate our current commitment and track record of representation within our programme in relation to the make-up of the geographic location we live and work in, and make changes where required

-As of 2021, the population of Birmingham who are ethnically and culturally diverse and who experience racism in our society is 51%; from 2019 – 2022 we increased the representation of artists defining this way from 30% – 53% to reflect this.
+This is an ongoing action: as of 2021, the population of Birmingham who are ethnically and culturally diverse and who experience racism in our society is 51%; from 2019 – 2022 we increased the representation of artists defining this way from 30% – 53% to reflect this.
 We have also increased the representation of artists with disabilities, however nationally this is 22% of the population so arguably, this needs to increase further.

-– A continued commitment to open listening / making ourselves available – so people feel able to challenge us easily, always.
+• A continued commitment to open listening / making ourselves available – so people feel able to challenge us easily, always.

-This work is ongoing; the emails for every member of the team are available on the website and when we have opportunities including recruitment and artist open calls, we offer informal conversations and provide specific contact details for these.
-The Director (Artistic) is offering local people the opportunity to meet with him as part of his work to get acquainted with the city and its people.
+This is an ongoing action: the emails for every member of the team are available on the website and when we have opportunities including recruitment and artist open calls, we offer informal conversations and provide specific contact details for these.
+The Director (Artistic) offered local people the opportunity to meet with him as part of his work to get acquainted with the city and its people.

 Mid-term